leshow/dhcpm/README.md

 # dhcpm

-A cli tool for constructing & sending dhcp client messages, without actually binding on an interface.
+A cli tool for constructing & sending mocked dhcp client messages. `dhcpm` won't actually mess with the IP assigned to your network interfaces, it is only intended to mock messages to test dhcp servers.
 Aims to support v4 & v6, though v6 support is unfinished.
 Allows sending dhcp messages to arbitrary ports and ips.

 ## Sponsor